elpatron68/SnowRunner-Tool/Readme.md

 - Rename backup files from the UI
 - Cheat the amount of money you have in your pocket
 - Cheat your experience points (XP)
-- Works with the Epic Games and Steam version of the game
 ![SnowRunner-Tool](images/SnowRunner-Tool_Screenshot.png)

 ## Installation